 Can I purchase home insurance if I am renting a house?

 Yes.
 You can purchase home insurance as a tenant for the content in the home, items you move outside with, and liabilities for domestic workers and third parties.

 Why is it important to take an inventory before purchasing Home Insurance?

 Before you purchase home insurance, you will be required to provide an inventory.
-A home inventory is a list of all the things in your house including electronics, furniture, kitchen equipment and jewelry.
-It is important to record the serial numbers of the major appliances, keep the receipts and user manuals safely.
+A home inventory is a list of all the things in your house including electronics, furniture, kitchen equipment, and jewelry.
+It is important to record the serial numbers of the major appliances and keep the receipts and user manuals safe.

-Having an up-to-date home inventory will help you insure the correct value of property and get your insurance claim settled faster.
+Having an up-to-date home inventory will help you ensure the correct value of your property and get your insurance claim settled faster.